How to use the Open Graph share Facebook debugger

 Sharing on Twitter

-Twitter does not directly use the Open Graph for sharing on its social network.
+Twitter does not directly use the OG protocol for sharing on its social network.
 It uses tags based on the same conventions but slightly different.

 The ” og: ” are replaced by ” twitter:” .

-Twitter is also able to understand the Open Graph tags.
-When it reads the page, it will first look for the twitter: tags and leave the og: tags.
-You can even mix the tags together.
+The social network is also able to understand the Open Graph tags.
+When it reads the page, it looks first for the twitter: tags and leave the og:.
+You can even mix the them together.

 <meta name="twitter:card" content="summary" />